-For reference, the Formation Criteria can be found as an appendix to this publication.
+For reference, the Formation Criteria can be found on the Diocesan website, on the IME2 pages.

 4. Continuing Ministerial Development

 a.
 Continuing Ministerial Development

 As with IME, SSMs should seek to be actively engaged in the CMD programmes - ministerial development should be seen as a life-long formational process and not a 'one-off' event.